Major concern as Villarreal star Chukwueze stretchered off against Arsenal | Goal.com

 Without the Super Eagle, Unai Emery’s men ensured that the first half at the Emirates Stadium ended in a 0-0 draw.

-As at the time of filing this report, it is not clear the nature of the injury setback, albeit, his team would be hoping it is nothing serious.
+At the time of filing this report, his team was hoping the injury will not be serious.

-Having lost 2-1 in the first leg semi-final clash at Estadio de la Ceramica in the first leg, Mikel Arteta’s men know that anything short of victory would end their aspiration of reaching the final billed for May 26 at the Stadium Miejski in Gdansk.
+Having lost 2-1 in the first leg semi-final clash at Estadio de la Ceramica, Mikel Arteta’s men know that anything short of victory would end their aspiration of reaching the final billed for May 26 at the Stadium Miejski in Gdansk.

 Chukwueze has been terrific for Emery’s side, scoring three goals in five Spanish elite division matches – a feat that saw him nominated for the La Liga Player of the Month award for April.